 Facing workplace discrimination

 We know that some jobs are very stressful: law enforcement and other first responders, social workers, medical professionals, etc. But we also want to point out that any job has the potential to cause a mental health issue if the conditions are right.

 People who face workplace discrimination or sexual harassment are particularly vulnerable to mental health illnesses because of the constant stress placed on them.
 They often cannot leave the job they are in and have to continue to put up with unwanted behavior.

 Thanks to the “Me Too” movement, some of this is getting better, but that is mostly at the upper levels for now.
 Those who work in lower paying jobs still experience harassment and discrimination on a daily basis.

 What You Can Do

 We know that mental health illnesses are real and can affect you in ways that are not visible.
 Because of this, workers’ compensation may be harder to secure, but that is not fair, especially if your workplace is the cause of your mental illness.

-At Koszdin, Fields, Sherry & Katz, we will be by your side, walking you though the entire process.
-If your workers compensation claim has been denied or your have been fired because of your mental illness, we will work to secure compensation for your suffering and loss.
+At Koszdin, Fields & Sherry, we will be by your side, walking you through the entire process.
+If your worker’s compensation claim has been denied or you have been fired because of your mental illness, we will work to secure compensation for your suffering and loss.
 You can reach out to us for a free consultation by clicking here or calling one of these numbers: 818-812-5639 or 800-747-3447.